Startup Case Study: Who's Doing Blogging right?

 SmartDreamers designed their blog to have minimal distractions, which we love.
 However, that leaves an open question—what about conversions?

-After all, one of the main functions of a blog in the inbound methodology is to encourage readers to click through to other pages, sign up for newsletters, etc. Never fear, as you’ll see in the following screenshots, SmartDreamers has that handled, with multiple options on each blog post.
-The CTAs stay unobtrusive, yet are right there where appropriate to catch visitors eye.
+After all, one of the main functions of a blog in the inbound methodology is to encourage readers to click through to other pages, sign up for newsletters, etc. Never fear.
+As you’ll see in the following screenshots, SmartDreamers has that handled, with multiple options on each blog post.
+The CTAs stay unobtrusive yet are right there where appropriate to catch the visitors' eye.